lpraat/inbq/README.md

 ### Features
 - Parse BigQuery queries into well-structured ASTs with easy-to-navigate nodes.
 - Extract schema-aware, column-level lineage.
+- Capture used columns and the specific query components (e.g., select, where, joins) they influence.
 - Trace data flow through nested structs and arrays.
 - Support both single and multi-statement queries and procedural language constructs.
 - Built for speed and efficiency, with lightweight Python bindings that add minimal overhead.